surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 "What's going on?"
 I wondered.
 "Why should it be like this?"
 After a while, I realized that concentration is like breathing.
 If you determine to force your breaths to be deep or shallow, fast or slow, breathing becomes difficult.
 But when you are just walking along, not aware of your inhalation and exhalation, breathing is natural and smooth.
 In the same way, any attempt to force yourself to become tranquil is just an expression of attachment and desire and will prevent your attention from settling down.

+## Not Self

+We are constantly trying to reaffirm self.
+Which already shows that this "self" is a very fragile and rather wispy sort of affair, because if it weren't why would we constantly have to reaffirm it?
+Why are we constantly afraid of the "self" being threatened of its being insecure, of its not getting what it needs for survival?
+If it were such a solid entity as we believe it to be, we would not feel threatened so often.

+> Buddha compared listeners to four different kinds of clay vessels.
+The first clay vessel is one that has holes at the bottom.
+If you pour water into it, it runs right out.
+In other words, whatever you teach that person is useless.
+The second clay vessel he compared to one that had cracks in it.
+If you pour water into it, the water seeps out.
+These people cannot remember.
+Cannot put two and two together.
+Cracks in the understanding.
+The third listener he compared to a vessel that was completely full.
+Water cannot be poured in for it's full to the brim.
+Such a person, so full of views he can't learn anything new!
+But hopefully, we are the fourth kind.
+The empty vessels without any holes or cracks.
+Completely empty.

 ## Sources